robtweed/node-mwire/README.md

 					1  = data at the previous subscripted node, but no child subscripts exist results.dataValue = the value (if any) at the previous subscript

+- client.getSubscripts(GlobalName, subscripts, , fromValue, toValue, function(error, results) {});

+	Gets the values of subscripts within the specified range, that exist below the specified subscript(s):

+	GlobalName = name of Global (literal)
+	subscripts = array specifying the required subscripts ('' if all 1st subscript values are to be returned) eg ["a","b","c"]  will return an array of all subscripts that exist below this level of subscripting fromValue  = starting value of range (inclusive) toValue    = end value of range (inclusive)

+	Returns:

+	    results = array of subscripts within the range found immediately below the specified Global node.

 - client.getAllSubscripts(GlobalName, subscripts, function(error, results) {});

 	Gets all the values of the subscripts that exist below the specified subscript(s):